 Included in your course fee:

-- Online live tutorials
+- live online tutorials once a week

-- Two modules of written materials with guided and interactive activities
+- two modules of written materials with guided and interactive activities

-- Free dispatch of books and offprints of journal articles to UK distance learning students when they're not available online
+- free dispatch of books and offprints of journal articles to UK distance learning students when they're not available online

-- A student card for the duration of the course
+- a student card for the duration of the course

 After successful completion of the course, you'll be entitled to a transcript of studies and a University Certificate.
 The credits gained from this course are a pathway to further university education and can contribute towards attaining a full degree.

-This course is delivered through distance learning, with written learning materials, live online tutorials, an online interactive reading list, learning resources and web based communication and peer learning available to you.
+This course is delivered through distance learning, with written learning materials, live online tutorials, an online interactive reading list, learning resources and web based communication, and peer learning available to you.

 Topics you will cover include:

-- Explaining IP, IP crime and illicit trade
+- explaining IP, IP crime and illicit trade

-- The extent and impacts of the crimes
+- the extent and impacts of the crimes

-- Offenders and theoretical explanations for their criminality
+- offenders and theoretical explanations for their criminality

-- Policing, protection and enforcement
+- policing, protection and enforcement

-- Academic skills covering reading, writing, presenting, reflection, and analytical thinking
+- academic skills covering reading, writing, presenting, reflection, and analytical thinking

 Access to this course is open to all individuals subject to the approval of the course leader.
 The course is delivered in English, so applicants are expected to be proficient in English to IELTS band 6.0.